 Then we were off again.
 The terrain becomes much rougher and aid has been installed.
 It is a shame really because a good old scramble would have been fun.
 So we had rope slung between metal posts (some of which were loose), steps laid on or cut into the rock and even a couple of sets of stairs.
 All the while views back to the city were opening up – albeit with a smoggy perspective.

 After 3 hours we emerged from a small piece of woodland and looked up to see the Shirpala shelter.
 This was quite a construction, built in the early 1970’s by the Iranian Mountaineering Federation.
 It would be our home for two nights.

 A substantial stone built building, it was about 4 storeys high.
 Inside there was a common room, restaurant, dormitories, toilets and a mosque.
-We were too early as the dormitories had not been opened up.
+We were too early as the custodian had not opened up the dormitories.
 So we spent some time on a nice open area looking back the way we had come.

 And an Iranian flag cracked in the stiff breeze.